idsc-frazzoli/seereceive/README.md

 # seereceive
 Interface for the Seesaw

-the master branch, and seesaw.jar in particular, should work for all of the operating systems: ubuntu/mac/windows
+the master branch, and `seesaw.jar` in particular, should work for all of the operating systems: `ubuntu/mac/windows`

 ## Instructions

-Create a file `port.properties` with the line
+In the same directory where `seesaw.jar` is located, create a file `port.properties` with the line

     port=<port of your device>